inoxlang/inox/README.md

 InoxExtension -->|LSP| ProjectServer

 subgraph InoxBinary["Inox (Linux)"]
-  ProjectServer
+  ProjectServer(Project Server)
 end
 ```

+Inox applications can currently only be developed using the Inox extension for VSCode and VSCodium.

+- If your local machine is running Linux, you can install Inox and VSCode + the extension on it.
+- If your local machine is not running Linux, you can install VSCode + the extension on it and install Inox on another machine, such as a VPS.\
-Inox only supports Linux for now. **You can use Inox either by installing it locally on your machine or on a remote machine, such as a VPS.** You can also setup a local virtual machine running Linux and install Inox on it.
+ You can also setup a local virtual machine running Linux.

+**Installation Instructions**

 - Download the latest release
   ```